LEEKOHCHING/Crypto-Payment-Protocol/README.md

 > ⚠️ **Warning:** If the `token` contract address is not in the wallet's verified token list, display a prominent warning: *"Unverified token contract — verify before proceeding."* Show the raw contract address.
 Do not attempt to display a logo or name from an unverified source.

 ### No Automatic Execution
-A CryptoPay URI must **never** trigger an automatic transaction.
+A CPP URI must **never** trigger an automatic transaction.
 The URI is a *payment request*, not an authorization.
 The user must always explicitly confirm before any funds are moved.

 ### QR Code Tampering
 Users should be educated that physical QR codes can be tampered with (sticker-over-sticker attacks).
 Wallets should display the full recipient address on the confirmation screen so users can visually verify it.